andyhelp/G2/README.rst

     This is an absolute path on the filesysem to an mp3 that will play when otherwise nothing is playing. ``bees.mp3`` is included in the logic directory as a default; set this option to its path.

+  REGISTER_SA_VERIFICATION
+    Set it to true if you want to enable http://forums.somethingawful.com/ verification when registering new users.

 Other directives, not documented yet
 ------------------------------------